 Smart folks typically do not push back on smart ideas.
 Go for long walks with your team, explain your passion to them, open up to them and ask for help.
 You will see they will line up.

 How do you resist the temptation to get your hands dirty with coding a piece out and making that prototype just that tiny bit better?

 I don't resist that temptation at all.
 Go code, and hack.

 I see that in silicon valley, MBA bashing is a prime sport (even for PM roles) at both startups and established companies, while in India, most companies like hiring MBAs for PM roles is more common.
 What is your take on this? (both in terms of what do you prefer and also on why this difference is there)

-The trick is to realize that MBA gave some foundation for business but is not everything you need to succeed in a tech .
+The trick is to realize that MBA gave some foundation for business but is not everything you need to succeed in a tech company.
 So be humble, and grounded and realize there is a lot to learn.
-Such people end up succeeding anyways.
+Such people end up succeeding anyway.

 How difficult is transitioning from ERP product to consumer product role?
 What are the essentials/requirements for making a fit for such a switch?

 It’s not easy, to be honest.
 Most mature consumer companies will want to hire someone with a consumer background.
 My recommendation is to focus on startups if you want to make that kind of switch.
 They are more open to taking a bet.
 The best way to make this switch to work on some consumer product on the side and build up your chops.

 When do you plan to start hiring for the new venture that you have starting?